happydilraj/Neuron/README.md

+# Basic Guidelines for the app

-# First Give Time to FetchAll Data
+### First Give Time to FetchAll Data

-# Use buttons to show or hide ships or ports
+### Use buttons to show or hide ships or ports

-# For ship route, search the ship in the search box
+### For ship route, search the ship in the search box

-# search ships based on the available ships that can be checked by clicking "Available Ships"
+### search ships based on the available ships that can be checked by clicking "Available Ships"

-# clicking on any ship gives its name, longitude and latitude
+### clicking on any ship gives its name, longitude and latitude

-# clicking on any port opens a panel on the right side that has information about the port and all the ships visited to this port.
+### clicking on any port opens a panel on the right side that has information about the port and all the ships visited to this port.